ocxtal/act-local-cache-server/README.md

 --env ACTIONS_RUNTIME_TOKEN=token
 ```

-and launch the server at the directory where you want to save artifacts and caches.
+and launch the server in the directory where you want to save artifacts and caches.

 ```console
 $ act-local-cache-server